What We Do

 EOL's Technical Internship Program

-The Earth Observing Laboratory's (EOL) Technical Internship Program (TIP) provides unique experiences to prepare science and engineering/technical support focused students from two-year colleges and vocational/technical institutions for successful careers.
-TIP is dedicated to enhancing the diversity of future science support communities and the workforce.
+The Earth Observing Laboratory's Technical Internship Program (TIP) provides unique experiences to prepare science and engineering/technical support focused students from two-year colleges and vocational/technical institutions for successful careers.

 Explore the Sun-Earth Connection